NCAA bans 3 college basketball players for betting on their own games at Fresno St, San Jose St

 All three were released from their respective teams and are no longer enrolled at their previous schools.
 Neither school was punished.

+“The university proactively shared reported information concerning sports wagering activity with the NCAA and worked collaboratively with the NCAA staff throughout the investigation,” the school said in a statement.
+“While the eligibility consequences for the former student-athletes are significant, the case ultimately resulted in a Level III/Secondary violation and no sanctions for the institution.
+The university continues to have confidence in the Fresno State Athletics’ culture and is grateful to conclude this matter.”

+San Jose State said in a statement that it is aware of the decision and noted that Vasquez had already been removed from the roster several months ago.
+He graduated in May 2025.

-The growth of legalized gambling across the United States has raised concerns for college sports leaders and there have been scattered allegations, including some earlier this year, against programs involving betting.
+Since then, the growth of legalized gambling across the United States has raised concerns for college sports leaders and there have been allegations against schools involving betting, including some against three other basketball programs earlier this year.

 The NCAA in June said that “several sports betting-related violations by staff members at NCAA schools” have been resolved in recent years and noted its enforcement staff was working on issuing notices of allegations in several ongoing gambling cases.